b57-clouddevops/Shell-Scripting/README.md

 Before you make a first push, ensure you generate the token,

     On your account ----> profile ----> Settings -----> Developer Settings -----> Classic Token ( This is sensitive )

+### Whenever you design anything, makesure that piece of automation should work for other environments as well ( prod, non-prod, qa, dev )